2023 Best Liberal Arts General Studies Schools in Minnesota

 Top 10 Best Liberal Arts General Studies Schools

 Our 2023 rankings named Anoka-Ramsey Community College the best school in Minnesota for liberal arts general studies students.
-Anoka-Ramsey Community College-Coon Rapids Campus is a moderately-sized public school located in the large suburb of Coon Rapids.
+Anoka-Ramsey Community College-Coon Rapids Campus is a moderately-sized public school located in the suburb of Coon Rapids.

 The average amount in student loans that liberal arts majors at Anoka-Ramsey Community College-Coon Rapids Campus take out is $13,000.